How Feasible are your Home Improvement Plans?

 Building Regulations Application Once the Planning Process has concluded; we can advise you regarding other matters such as Party Wall/3 Metre Notices, which are sometimes needed.
 When we have received our fees together with local authority fees; we would submit the Building Regulations application.
 This requires considerable technical input on our part and for most domestic work takes us 2 – 3 weeks to prepare.
 We would also deal with the queries from the Building Control Department on your behalf.

-Taking the stress out of your project We are thoughtful designers and do our best to keep our client’s costs down; often spending extra time to produce a scheme that is more cost effective to build.
-By careful analysis of the requirements, a design can often be produced that does not require an Structural Engineer.
+Taking the stress out of your project We are thoughtful designers and do our best to keep our client’s costs down; often spending extra time to produce a scheme that is more cost-effective to build.
+By careful analysis of the requirements, a design can often be produced that does not require a Structural Engineer.
 This care benefits the client by reducing the build cost and the disruption to their home – particularly important and often overlooked.

 Good communication is essential so that everyone knows what is expected of them.
 You may form a relationship with your builder whereby the project is satisfactorily completed without our on-site involvement.
 However, we strongly recommend that the project is very carefully planned and the builder carefully selected which we are happy to help with.